 my rating: 3.5 / RateBeer: 3.81

-Dorée (Refterbier), 4.8%: is not commercialized and can only be found at the abbey - cloudy dark orange colur with a big dense creamy head, the
+Dorée (Refterbier), 4.8%: originally not commercialized and only to be found at the abbey, nowadays pretty widely available - cloudy dark orange colur with a big dense creamy head, the

 nose is citrusy and honeyish, slightly yeasty, creamy mouthfeel, lot of carbonation, medium-bodied, tart biterness, dry short finish - fresh and easy

 but better than the actual Bleue and Rouge - thanks to Jeppe (BierKönig) for this rare beer !

 150 (Speciale Cent Cinquante), 10%: from Amstein - pours a cloudy orange beer under a modest white foam left; estery and slightly yeasty aroma;